renerocksai/sublimeless_zk/README.md

 The bottom right editor shows a saved searches file.
 This is a simple Text file where you can name and store search terms.

+**Note:** This file is saved automatically each time a note is saved.
+If you manually want to save it, just press <kbd>ctrl</kbd>+<kbd>S</kbd> while the text cursor is in the saved searches editor.

-Its syntax is very simple; to define a search, you just add a line, consisting of the following parts:
+The syntax is very simple; to define a search, you just add a line, consisting of the following parts:

 * an optional search name
 * a colon `:`, followed by either